Analysis: Plot Analysis

 Antony is living in Egypt, and is happy to be infatuated with Cleopatra.
 Everything in Egypt is going great, and then Antony gets word that things are falling apart in Rome.
 He hears that wars are brewing, and it’s clear that the other two triumvirs, Lepidus and Caesar, could really use his help.
 Most importantly, Antony hears rumors that he’s losing face in Rome for being the Queen of Egypt’s pet.
 He resolves to go home and be a soldier once more.

-Antony’s brother and wife are waging war; Pompey is waging war; Pirates are waging war; Parthians are waging war; Caesar is waging war, etc. Cleopatra flees the first naval battle against Caesar and Antony follows.
+Antony’s brother and wife are waging war; Pompey is waging war; pirates are waging war; Parthians are waging war; Caesar is waging war, etc. Cleopatra flees the first naval battle against Caesar and Antony follows.

 In Rome, straits are dire.
 Wars are being waged left and right, and as soon as Antony resolves one issue, another pops up.
 Antony's wife and brother are battling Caesar, which gets resolved when Antony's wife dies.
 In a war between Pompey and the Roman triumvirs, Antony negotiates a truce with Pompey, which also resolves the pirate issue.
-Everything comes to a head, though, when Antony marries Octavia, thinking this seals his peace with Caesar, only to find out that Caesar has betrayed him by breaking the truce with Pompey, kicking Lepidus out of office, and speaking ill of Antony publicly.
+Everything comes to a head, though, when Antony marries Octavia, thinking this will seal his peace with Caesar, only to find out that Caesar has betrayed him by breaking the truce with Pompey, kicking Lepidus out of office, and speaking ill of Antony publicly.
 Antony can’t abide by these wrongs, and so decides to go to war against Caesar.
 The first battle will be held at sea.
 Antony is supposed to have Cleopatra’s aid, but when the naval battle comes to a head, Cleopatra’s ship flees.
 Antony, out of his love for her, follows.
-He feels he’s undone as a soldier, never mind having lost the battle.
+He feels he’s undone as a soldier, nevermind having lost the battle.

 Cleopatra flirts with Thidias.
 Enobarbus deserts.